Skip to content

 Additionally, because the pintle hitch attaches directly to the trailer coupler, there is less stress on the hitch itself.
 This means that a pintle hitch can create a more stable connection between your tow vehicle and your trailer, reducing the risk of accidents or damage to your equipment.

-Weight Capacities | Pintle Hitch | Ball Coupler |
+Pintle Hitch vs. Ball Coupler

 As you can see from the table above, pintle hitches typically handle much higher weight capacities than ball hitches.
 This makes them popular for heavy-duty towing, especially in agriculture, construction, and transportation industries.